-Thanks to St. Trifon Zarezan, the guardian of vines in Bulgaria, because every year the 14th of February the Bulgarian wineries celebrate him and it a very nice opportunity to have a party.
-During this special day, all the winery villages are in festivals : people dance, drink local wines produced by families or professional wineries, and taste some rustically and traditional local dishes.
-All the day the wine flows afloat and everybody are happy and enjoyed.
+Thanks to St. Trifon Zarezan, the guardian of vines in Bulgaria, every year the 14th of February the Bulgarian wineries celebrate him in a highly friendly local atmosphere.
+During the day, all the winery villages are in festivals : people dance, drink local family or professional wines and taste rustically and traditional local dishes.

 « Saint Trifon was born in 225 AD in the village of Kossada in Phrygia in Asia Minor.
 His parents were righteous people, who, from very early age, thought him love and devotion to God.
 Their efforts soon proved successful because Trifon began accomplishing miracles since childhood.
 He became famous at the age of 17 when he cured the daughter of the Roman Emperor Gordian.
 Unfortunately, Gordian was succeeded by Decius, who prosecuted Christians, and in 250 AD Trifon was arrested, tortured and decapitated » (Source : www.novinite.com)